 Linyanti, Botswana: This is near Chobe, but more exclusive.
 I love King’s Pool and Duma Tau, and my favorite time to visit is June to October.

 Hwange, Zimbabwe: Hwange is great because the elephant numbers are huge (40,000+).
 My favorite sightings include viewing them at the park’s water holes, and even better – seeing elephants on walking safaris!
 Somalisa is one of the best camps here, along with Linkwasha, Little Makalolo, Bomani and Camp Hwange.

-Selous, Tanzania was long known as a fantastic place to see lots of elephants, but sadly the government did not protect them from poaching.
-The reserve seems to be on the upswing, however, and Safari Specialist Sara Stark is visiting now and will report back shortly.
-Favorite camps include Sand Rivers and the brand new Roho Ya Selous.
+Selous, Tanzania: This area was long known as a fantastic place to see lots of elephants, but sadly the government did not protect them from poaching.
+The reserve seems to be on the upswing though.
+Favorite camps include Sand Rivers and Roho Ya Selous.

-Okvango Delta, Botswana: Great place to see elephants in the water – especially exciting if you are on a mokoro (dugout canoe) yourself.
+Okvango Delta, Botswana: This is a great place to see elephants in the water – especially exciting if you are on a mokoro (dugout canoe) yourself.
 On my last trip there while staying at Machaba Camp, I had nice views of elephants crossing the river from my outdoor tub!
-There are many other wonderful camps here including Mombo, Shinde, Vumbura Plains, Zarafa and Jacana
+There are many other wonderful camps here including Mombo Camp, Shinde, Vumbura Plains, Zarafa Camp and Jacana Camp.

 Damaraland, Namibia: It’s quite a thrill to see the desert-adapted elephants searching for water and plucking leaves off trees without knocking them over in order to preserve future food sources.
 Wonderful camps here include community-owned Damaraland Camp and Mowani Mountain Lodge, which has fantastic sunset views.